 At the end of a star’s life, if its remaining mass is greater than 1.4 times our sun’s mass, then its ultimate fate will be rather strange.

 The outward pressure of nuclear reactions and inward pull of gravity in a star are usually balanced.
 When the star nears the end of its normal existence, after burning much of its fuel, the outward push weakens, and the star begins to shrink.
 How much it shrinks depends on its mass, because the more mass there is, the stronger the inward force of gravity will be.

-If the mass pulled inward is less than or equal to the Chandrasekhar Limit, the star will become a white dwarf, with a density typically of about 1 metric tonne per cubic centimeter.
+If the mass pulled inward is less than or equal to the Chandrasekhar Limit, the star will become a white dwarf, with a density typically of about 1 metric ton per cubic centimeter.

 If the mass pulled inward is higher than the Chandrasekhar Limit, the star could:

-- become a neutron star, with density typically of about 500 million metric tonnes per cubic centimeter, or
+- become a neutron star, with density typically of about 500 million metric tons per cubic centimeter, or

 - become a black hole, with a central singularity of infinite density.

 Chandrasekhar did not propose the existence of neutron stars or black holes, but in 1932 he wrote that for all collapsing stars of mass higher than the (Chandrasekhar) limit, there were no known forces that could prevent a singularity forming.
 For physicists, a singularity is a point with zero volume into which a star’s entire mass has been crushed by gravity.
 Today we know all black holes have a singularity at their centers.